servuscms/servus/README.md

 You also need a VPS with SSH access where you would run **Servus** unless you are just curious and want to test it locally, which is doable, although a bit tricky due to the SSL certificates.

-Also keep in mind that everything changes all the time without prior notice, for now...
+Also keep in mind that everything changes all the time without prior notice for now...

 ### UI

-It is worth mentioning, before you go any further with false expectations, that **Servus** has no UI at all.
-It is very much like Jekyll in this regard.
-If you are familiar with tools like Jekyll you will feel at home, otherwise it will make no sense at all.
+It is worth mentioning, before you go any further with false expectations, that **Servus** has a very basic admin interface which is not only lacking features but also still buggy.
+Don't rely on it... yet!

 ### Beginners